 - Find current COVID-19 vaccination clinics in your area.

-- Find out who is eligible for first, second, third and fourth dose of COVID-19 vaccine.
-The mRNA COVID-19 vaccines (Pfizer and Moderna) remain the recommended ones to get.
+- Learn who is eligible for first, second, third and fourth doses of COVID-19 vaccine.

 - Received COVID-19 vaccines outside of Ontario?
 Learn how to register them here.

 Approved COVID-19 Vaccines